What School Could Be: A Conversation with Ted Dintersmith

 Educators reading this book won’t necessarily be struck by new ideas, but will be inspired to learn just how subversively and persistently educators around the nation are working to push back against a system that isn’t serving kids well.

 Our nation’s obsession with measurability

-Dintersmith scoffs that he has a PhD in Applied Math/Engineering from Stanford, saying that such things can now be done on a Smartphone.
+Dintersmith scoffs that he has a PhD in Applied Math/Engineering from Stanford, saying that such things can now be done on a smartphone.
 But they’re testable and make for perfect SAT questions, unlike the social media project.
 “If [students] don’t have any sense of what they’ve learned and how it connects to the real world, it’s just symbolic formalism,” he says.
 This kind of learning “accelerates the decay of our democracy.
-Too many people are trusting that this make sense.
-It’s time to change the high school transcript and change the college admissions process.”
+Too many people are trusting that this makes sense.
+It’s time to change the high school transcript and change the college admission process.”